What Has a Foundation Model Found? Using Inductive Bias to Probe for World Models: Related Work

 The methodology in this paper is rooted in the observation that generative models can reach the same generated outputs in different ways.
 This is related to the Rashomon effect (also referred to as model multiplicity) for predictive models, where there can exist many different models that achieve similar performance on a predictive task \citep{breiman2001statistical,marx2020predictive,d2022underspecification,black2022model}.
 The literature on causal representation learning suggests that models should learn representations corresponding to the true causal mechanisms to generalize robustly to new tasks \citep{scholkopfCausalRepresentationLearning2021, bengioMetaTransferObjectiveLearning2019}.
 Our method is based on a similar motivation, as it studies the properties of a foundation model not by its generations for one task but rather its inductive bias, which is revealed by how it adapts to many tasks.
 A model that has learned a true world model should find new tasks ``informationally close'' \citep{achilleInformationComplexityLearning2020a} and adapt easily.

 A related literature focuses on understanding whether transformers and other model architectures are capable of learning deterministic finite automata (DFAs) or languages in other complexity classes \citep{suzgun2018evaluating,merrill2023parallelism,merrill2024illusion,liu2022transformers}.
-Rather than focusing on what's theoretically possible to learn, our paper provides an empirical method to measure if a foundation model learns as if it is using a particular inductive bias.
+Others have studied whether DFA notions of a problem's complexity are correlated with the amount of computation required for a model to solve it \citep{lee2025critical}.
+Rather than focusing on whether models can theoretically represent formal languages or whether DFA notions of complexity correlate with model computation, our paper provides an empirical method to measure if a foundation model learns as if it is using a particular inductive bias.

 Recent work developing foundation models in scientific domains such as protein folding, gene regulation, and molecular chemistry \citep{Chowdhury2022seq_protein, benegas2023dna, boiko2023autonomous,jablonka2024leveraging} use predictive models as stepping stones toward uncovering deeper principles.
 In the context of chemistry, \citet{yan2025inconsistency} demonstrate that LLMs make inconsistent predictions when provided with different representations of the same molecule.
 Our orbital mechanics example relates specifically to the large body of work studying AI and physics \citep{hao2022physics, wu2019toward}.
 It is most closely related to works studying whether AI models can uncover physical laws \citep{chen2022automated, belyshev2024beyond, kanskySchemaNetworksZeroshot2017, udrescuAIFeynmanPhysicsinspired2020, itenDiscoveringPhysicalConcepts2020}.
 Most closely to us, \citet{lemosRediscoveringOrbitalMechanics2022} demonstrate that Newton's gravitational law can indeed be recovered from a graph neural network trained on orbital data by modifying the model architecture to explicitly impose Newton's laws of motion as inductive biases.
 We find that a transformer without Newton's inductive biases does not recover the gravitational law, but imposing domain-specific inductive biases is a promising approach to improving these models.
 We adopt general tools from this literature --- such as using symbolic regressions for interpretability --- to study the inductive biases of algorithms \citep{liu2020poincare, wu2019toward}.